benefits of online counseling

 Compelling- studies show online therapy is as effective as in-person therapy.
 Research consistently shows that online therapy can be as effective as in-person therapy.
 Here are two notable studies.

 The Journal of Psychological Disorders published a study in 2018 which found that online cognitive behavioral therapy was equally effective compared to face-to-face treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, and major depression.

 In 2014, the Journal of Affective Disorders published a study that found that online treatment for depression was just as effective as face-to-face treatment for depression.

 In the age of social distancing, no one needs to go through tough times alone.
 If you are struggling with mental health or substance use issues and think you're ready to give online counseling a try, just go for it.
 At the end of the day, you won't know if online counseling is right for you until you try it.

 Misti Luke is a licensed therapist in beautiful Broken Bow Oklahoma, where she maintains a small private counseling practice.
 Misti provides online treatment (Oklahoma residents only) for a wide array of mental health and substance use disorders.
-For correspondence, firstname.lastname@example.org
+To learn more about online counseling and assessments with Misti click here.
+For correspondence email firstname.lastname@example.org

 Disclaimer: The content contained in this blog post is for informational purposes only and does not constitute medical or behavioral health treatment, nor should it be used to diagnose yourself or anyone else.
 Correspondence with the author of this article does not constitute a professional, therapeutic relationship.
 If you are in emotional distress or are unable to keep yourself safe, dial 911 immediately or go to your nearest emergency room.